-In order to get the Air Emissions Permit for facilities that have stationary diesel emergency standby generators, it is necessary to comply with EPA and local regulatory requirements.
-Ensuring that the system design takes into account these regulatory requirements can have a significant impact on overall facility layout and cost.
+In order to get the Air Emissions Permit for facilities that have diesel standby generators, it is necessary to comply with EPA and local regulatory requirements.
+Even though diesel standby generators do not operate for many hours per year, EPA requirements can have a significant impact on large data centers.

-The EPA regulations are relatively complex and have been in a state of flux.
-This article provides an overview of the EPA regulatory framework with a concentration only on those requirements for stationary diesel emergency standby generators that are greater than 500HP.
-This size range is commonly encountered in larger Data Centers, Hospitals and municipal infra-structure.
+The EPA regulations are relatively complex and are constantly changing.
+This article provides an overview of the EPA regulatory framework with a concentration on those requirements for stationary diesel emergency standby generators that are greater than 500HP.
+This size range is commonly encountered in larger Data Centers.
 This article also focuses on new installations only - it does not offer insight into the rules that govern existing retrofit installations.